Simplest Relation Between Fundamental Units of Length, Mass, and Time.

 Discussion

-The fundamental expression can be resolved with respect to the MQ expressions which describe the fundamental measures, more precise versions of Planck's unit expressions.
+The fundamental expression can be resolved with respect to the MQ expressions which describe the fundamental measures, the latter describing more precise versions of Planck's unit expressions.
 The fundamental expression describes the simplest relation between the three dimensions.
-With respect to the Measurement Frame of the observer, the expression is also known as the Planck momentum.
+With respect to the Internal Frame of the universe, the expression is also known as the Planck momentum.

-In principle, the fundamental expression is a derivative of the three fundamental measure expressions.
+In principle, the fundamental expression is a simplification of the three fundamental measure expressions.
 Importantly, the fundamental measures differ from those of Planck's unit expressions.
-They are more precise, accounting for a length contraction effect associated with discrete measure.
-Moreover, both the fundamental measures and the fundamental expression do not contain the reduced Planck constant.
+The fundamental measures are more precise, accounting for a length contraction effect associated with discrete measure associated with the Internal Frame of the universe.
+Structurally, both the fundamental measures and the fundamental expression do not contain the reduced Planck constant.

-Notably a solution to the fundamental expression cannot be solved with respect to existing classical expression.
-The reason for this, from a general point of view, is that classical mechanics and all the expressions that constitute this discipline, are defined with respect to the discrete Measurement Frame of the observer.
-This frame is self-referencing.
-And in practice, this is why Planck was unable to resolve a derivation of the Planck unit expressions as a function of more fundamental component terms.
+Notably a solution to the fundamental expression cannot be solved when using existing classical expressions.
+The reason for this, from a general point of view, is that expressions in classical mechanics are drafted with respect to the discrete Internal Frame of the universe.
+And in practice, this is why Planck was unable to resolve a physically instantiated derivation of the Planck unit expressions as a function of more fundamental terms.

-We succeed with the introduction of the non-discrete Target Frame of the universe.
-Using the Pythagorean theorem to describe the relation between the discrete Reference, Measurement and non-discrete Target frames, we offer a new discrete description of gravitational curvature.
+MQ succeeds with the introduction of the non-discrete System Frame of the universe.
+Using the Pythagorean theorem to describe the relation between the discrete Reference and Internal Frames and non-discrete System Frame, we offer a new description of gravitational curvature.
 This is used to resolve an expression for G in terms of the fundamental measures.
 And along with the expression for the speed of light and that of Heisenberg's uncertainty principle, we have all the component features needed to derive the fundamental expression and each of the fundamental measures without self-referencing source measures.

 Yes, we will sometimes describe frequency as a function of the associated measure terms, but the use of the term 'frequency' is specifically a description of the associated counts for each reference dimension.